The Apollonian structure of integer superharmonic matrices: Tiles

 \begin{proof}[Proof of claim] To prove this claim, we use the lattice rules \eref{lattice} to simplify the differences between centers of adjacent tiles.
 One can check that adjacent tiles for $C_i$ are related by $\pm v_{ji}$ for some $j < i$.
 One can also check that, when $i \neq j$, adjacent tiles for $C_i$ and $C_j$ are related by $\tfrac{1}{2} \I^s (v_{ij} + v_{ji})$ for $s = 0, 1, 2, 3$.
 From this, we see that all of the triples $(S_1, S_2, S_3)$ from the claim fall into one of the inductive versions of \eref{ttouch1} or \eref{ttouch2} for $(C_1,C_4,C_2,C_3)$ or $(C_2,C_3,C_5,C_6)$ so long as $\abs{S_i}\neq 1$ for some $i$.
 The case where each $S_i$ is a tile for a circle of curvature $1$ is easily checked by hand. \end{proof}

-To analyze touching tiles within $T_0$, we need to make use of the double decomposition. \fref{doubledecomp}'s depiction of the double decomposition is a bit deceptive, however, as it shows $S_4^\pm$ smaller than $S_3^\pm$ and $S_2^\pm$, even though the size of $S_4^\pm$ relative to $S_2^\pm,S_3^\pm$ is unknown at this point.
-For example, the tiles $S_2^-$ and $S_3^-$ may or may not touch, depending on the relative size $S_4^+$.
+To analyze touching tiles within $T_0$, we need to make use of the double decomposition. \fref{doubledecomp}'s depiction of the double decomposition is a bit deceptive, however, as it shows $S_4^\pm$ smaller than $S_3^\pm$ and $S_2^\pm$, even though the size of $S_4^\pm$ relative to $S_2^\pm,S_3^\pm$ is not constrainted by the hypotheses of the Lemma (it depends on the relative size of $C_4$ to $C_2,C_3$).
+In particular, this is why the scope of Claim \ref{c.outtouch} is limited to triples of tiles not all lying inside $T_0$.
+To emphasize this point, examples of the six generally possible tangency structures (from the six possible relative size orders of the circles $C_1,C_2,C_3$) are illustrated in \fref{sixdecompositions}.

 The following claim is sufficient for our purposes, however, and does not depend on the relative size of $C_4$ to $C_2$ and $C_3$:

 \begin{claim} $S_4^+=Q_4^-$, and if $(R_1,R_2,R_3)$ is a triple of adjacent labelled tiles in \fref{doubledecomp}, not all of which are contained in a single $T_1^\pm$, then the $R_i$ form a touching triple of tiles. \end{claim} \begin{proof}[Proof of claim] Again we use the lattice rules \eref{lattice} to simplify the differences between centers of adjacent tiles.
 In particular, we verify that $S_4^+=Q_4^-$, and that each triple covered by the claim is a case of \eref{ttouch1} or \eref{ttouch2} for the quadruple $(C_2,C_3,C_5,C_6)$. \end{proof}